ironbar/prompt_recovery/docs/modeling/Iteration_08_create_high_quality_hard_dataset.md

 - [ ] Generate more data with Gemini or Gemma.
 Once I have the original text and the prompt I can use any model to generate more data.
 - [x] Is the Mixtral tokenizer similar to OpenAI's?
+- [ ] Combine multiple prompts in one.
+F.e. rewrite the text adding dragons and with a more humorous tone.
+- [ ] Merge model and adapter using public notebook as reference